peteroupc/peteroupc.github.io/colorgen.md

 - an 8-digit format, consisting of "#" followed by eight base-16 digits, two each for the red, green, blue, and alpha components, in that order, and
 - a 4-digit format, consisting of "#" followed by four base-16 digits, one each for the red, green, blue, and alpha components, in that order (where, for example, "#345F" is the same as "#334455FF" in the 8-digit format).

-<sup id=Note5>(5)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linearized_ and _companded_ RGB colors, respectively, in this document.
+<sup id=Note5>(5)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linear_ and _companded_ RGB colors, respectively, in this document.

 <sup id=Note6>(6)</sup> A thorough survey of working spaces other than sRGB, such as eciRGB and NTSC, as well as how to convert between RGB working spaces, are not discussed in detail in this document.
 B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on RGB working spaces.